Phase 3: The Applicant Pool and Interviewing

 Requirement

-Move applicants who are continuing in the process to “Recommend for Interview”.
+• Move applicants who are continuing in the process to “Recommend for Interview”

-Wait for EOC approval before scheduling interviews.
+• Wait for EOC approval before scheduling interviews

 Step 5: Review the Applicant Materials

-It is essential that a search process is conducted in a consistent, confidential, and audit defensible manner.
-All applicants must be evaluated equally based on job description requirements and there must not be any lobbying for or conversations about specific applicants outside the committee meetings.
-Responsibilities listed in the Essential Duties and Responsibilities section of a job description must be supported by the required or desired attributes as listed in the job description.
-The duties can be used to craft interview questions once you are in the interviewing phase of the hiring process.
-However, applicant non-selection reasons should be determined using the required and/or desirable education/experience/skills/knowledge sections of the job description.
+It is essential that the screening process is conducted in a consistent, confidential, and audit defensible manner.
+All applicants must be evaluated equally based on job description requirements using the rubric.
+There must not be any lobbying for or conversations about specific applicants outside the committee meetings.
+Once the committee determines applicants that will not move to the interview phase(s), the non-selection reasons will be determined using the required and/or desirable education/experience/knowledge/skills sections of the job description using the rubric as your guide.

 In PageUP the search committee can choose to screen applications based on the three "Required" sections of the job description.
 The committee then determines whether or not a candidate meets the remainder of the qualifications through the interview process.
 If certain specific skills are required, such as computer skills, for the position, a department may choose to administer a test along with the interview.